BermanLaboratory/Feature_Extraction_By_Finetuning_KimiaNet/docs/README.md

 ## Handling Github
-data directory if empty add to source control if data added then using .gitignore file -> uncomment the line of /data/ to exclude it from being uploaded to github
+If Data is added to data directory then using .gitignore file -> uncomment the line of /data/ to exclude it from being uploaded to github

 To Save Changes to Github Repo:
 1. Stage Changes using `git add .`
 2. Commit Changes using `git commit -m COMMENT`
 3. Push using `git push origin master`

 Project Organization